troyane/GoodHabits/docs/tutorial.md

 Do the same at `ReportPage` as it was done for `HabitsListPage`: add same components: `JsonListModel`, `SortFilterProxyModel`, `AppListView` with `SimpleRow` delegate.

 Main changes from Habits page are:
 * We need to populate `jsonModel` with `DataModel.recordsData`.
-Key field is same called `id`, and fields that are interesting to us are `["id", "date", "habit", "duration", "time"]`.
+Key field is same named `id`, and fields that are interesting to us are `["id", "date", "habit", "duration", "time"]`.
 * No need to apply any filters, just do sort by date.
-* `AppListView` will contain section by property `date`, so all our records will be structured by date.
+* `AppListView` will contain section by property `date` so all our records will be structured by date.

 ```qml
 JsonListModel {